duckietown/mooc-exercises/planning/README.md

 After the "Planning 1" and "Planning 2" modules, you should be able to do the challenges *without the curvature constraints*.

-For the challenges with the curvature constraints, you need an understanding of the materials in "Planning 3".
+For the challenges with the curvature constraints, you need an understanding of the materials in "Planning 3" (not released yet).

 The combinations give rise to 6 challenges, summarized in the following table.